gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 You have already succeeded in step one, which is to make it to this site.
 The tool is set up to be installed within a controlled conda environment after it is cloned from this Git repository.

-See [../ingrid/README.md](../ingrid/README.md) for step-by-step install instructions for the Ingrid component.
+See [the ingrid README.md](../ingrid/README.md) for step-by-step install instructions for the Ingrid component.

-See [../player-piano/Readme.md](../player-piano/Readme.md) for step-by-step installation instructions for the Player Piano component.
+See [the player-piano Readme.md](../player-piano/Readme.md) for step-by-step installation instructions for the Player Piano component.

 # Quick Start